kemitchell/pre-manda-nda/nda.md

 **Disclosing Party** describes each party with respect to _Confidential Information_ it discloses to the other party. **Receiving Party** describes each party with respect to _Confidential Information_ it receives from the other party.

 # Purpose
-The parties anticipate disclosure of _Confidential Information_ for the purpose on the evaluating a potential merger or acquisition transaction between the parties (the **Deal**).
+The parties anticipate disclosure of _Confidential Information_ for the purpose of evaluating a potential merger or acquisition transaction between the parties (the **Deal**).

 # Confidential Information